arbipher/pandoc-acmart-template/main-full.md

 ---
-title: A Survey on a Nice Subject
+title: A Good Example Title
-author:
-  name: Jane Doe
-  email: alice@example.com
-  affiliation: Delft University of Technology
-  country: Netherlands
 abstract: This is the text of the abstract.
 An abstract gives an overview of the survey (what we survey and why) as well as what the main contributions are.
 Check other computing surveys journal papers for the style.
+author:
+  name: Shiwei Weng
+  email: weng@cs.jhu.edu
+  affiliation: Johns Hopkins University
+  country: USA

 bibliography: references.bib
 ---